-Students wishing to apply to return to the B.Sc. program are advised to take two degree-level science courses (1.0 credits) - total - through Open Learning and Educational Support during the 2 semester period of rustication.
+Students wishing to apply to return to the B.Sc. program are advised to take two degree-credit Science courses (1.0 credits) - total - through Open Learning and Educational Support during the 2 semester period of rustication.
 Not 1.0 credits in each semester, but a total of 1.0 credits.
-Normally, two science-related university-level Open Learning courses with minimum grades of 70% in each will support an application for readmission.
-This is a key factor in the readmission process.
-Failure to take these two science courses may be considered grounds for denial of your readmission application.
+Normally, two degree-credit Open Learning Science courses with minimum grades of 70% in each will support an application for readmission.
+This is a key consideration in the readmission process.
+Failure to take these two Science courses may be considered grounds for denial of your readmission application.

 To search courses offered by Open Learning and Educational Support, please visit their website.